TaoStarlit/English/book/UMLFA.md

    - involving many carefully arranged parts or details; detailed and complicated in design and planning.
    - elaborate security precautions
    - synonyms: complicated, complex, intricate,
+   - elaborate as a verb
+        - develop or present (a theory, policy, or system) in detail.
+        - the key idea of the book is expressed in the title and elaborated in the text
 - route, routing
   1. route [ro͞ot]
    - a way or course taken in getting from a starting point to a destination.